panda7789/docs.cs-cz/docs/framework/configure-apps/file-schema/runtime/runtime-element.md

 ## <a name="attributes-and-elements"></a>Atributy a elementy

-Následující části popisují podřízené prvky a nadřazené elementy.
+V následujících částech jsou popsány podřízené prvky a nadřazené prvky.

 ### <a name="attributes"></a>Atributy